gerlau/MazeGenerator/README.md

 - What if split vertically and it's next to L/R?
 - What if split horizontally and it's next to T/B?
 - What if cell at TR/TL/BR/BL?
-- What if you encounter a square?
+- What if a square appeared?
+Ans: Odd separation.
+Vertically or Horizontally.
 - What if split at a cell spacing?
 - What if whole column/row is "1"?
 That means no split occured?
 - What if single column/row?

+Things to note:
+- grid must be odd length & breadth